realm/realm-js/contrib/building.md

 npm run bundle --workspace realm
 ```

-In the consuming project, be sure to enable building core from source by setting the environment variable `BUILD_REALM_CORE`.
+In the consuming project, be sure to enable building core from source by setting the environment variable `REALM_BUILD_CORE`.
 This can either be set globally or locally before running `pod install`:
 ```
-BUILD_REALM_CORE=1 pod install
+REALM_BUILD_CORE=1 pod install
 ```

 ### Building for Android